 Welcome to Odessa College.
-I commend you on the decision to further your education.
-More importantly, I congratulate you on your commitment to your future.
-With so few real guarantees in life, it is comforting to know that an education will be a definite positive influence on the quality of opportunities you will have in both your personal and professional endeavors.
+I commend you on the decision to further your education with us.
+Additionally, you have chosen to continue your educational goals with one of the most nationally acclaimed and accomplished community colleges in the United States.
+I congratulate you for your commitment to your future.
+With so few real guarantees in life, it is comforting to know that an education continues to be a definite positive influence on the quality of opportunities you will have in both your personal and professional endeavors.

-Odessa College embraces students from a variety of backgrounds.
-You may be graduating from high school and looking to complete your basic requirements at a college that will provide a solid foundation of transferable credits.
-Or, you may be a "non-traditional student" - a person who has worked hard for years, but would like to pursue that lingering dream of a special career that you always deep-down wanted to pursue.
+Odessa College welcomes students from a variety of backgrounds.
+You may be graduating from high school and looking to complete your basic requirements at a college that will provide a solid foundation of transferable credits, we welcome you.
+Or, you may be a "non-traditional student" - a person who has worked hard for years, but would like to pursue that lingering dream of a special career that you always deep-down wanted to pursue, we welcome you.
+Or you may be an individual who needs to add a new skill to your portfolio, we welcome you.
+Or you could be a person who would like to add an Associate's degree to your educational resume, we welcome you.

-Odessa College makes more opportunities possible by catering classes to varying lifestyles.
+Odessa College makes more opportunities possible by catering classes and class schedules to varying lifestyles.
 OC realizes that there can be a need for online courses in addition to the typical in-classroom courses.
 Life happens - especially if you are working and raising a family at the same time as taking classes.
 We are here to work with you in order to help you succeed.

 Now - bottom line - college needs to be affordable.
 Odessa College takes this need seriously.
-We look to keep the courses, books and fees at a level that makes an education attainable by all that seek to better themselves.
+We begin by offering the first class to every student free of charge.
+From there, we look to keep the courses, books and fees at a level that makes an education attainable by all that seek to better themselves.
 There are many opportunities for financial aid and scholarships.
 Just ask us...we will help you find a way to achieve your desired education.
+And always remember, we welcome you!